litmuschaos/litmus/litmus-portal/platforms/okteto/README.md

 - Finally click on `Deploy`

-- (Optional): For connecting to an external agent using the portal, annotate the server service and edit the environment variable for server's deployment as follows then restart the the server before using `litmusctl` to connect the agent.
+- (Optional): For connecting to an external agent using the portal, annotate the server service and edit the environment variable for server's deployment as follows restarting the server before using `litmusctl` to connect the agent.

   > kubectl annotate svc --overwrite litmusportal-server-service 'dev.okteto.com/auto-ingress=true'